nkcuong2761/nkcuong2761/README.md

 <h1>👋&nbsp; Hi, I’m Cuong Nguyen</h1>

-- 👀&nbsp; I have interest and experience in Software Engineer and UI/UX Design
+- 👀&nbsp; I have interest and experience in Software Engineer and Product Design
-- 🌱&nbsp; I’m currently learning more about UX
+- 🌱&nbsp; I’m currently learning more about 3D Modeling
 - 💞️&nbsp; I’ll be looking for a Product Design full-time position
 - 📫&nbsp; How to reach me: through my email ckn006@bucknell.edu